18193 | |

 Let your passion for aviation history soar with the Canadian Harvard Aircraft Association

-The Canadian Harvard Aircraft Association, located in Tillsonburg, Ontario, provides a window into the past through the historic Harvard aircraft.
+The Canadian Harvard Aircraft Association (CHAA), located in Tillsonburg, Ontario, provides a window into Canada's military aviation past through the historic Harvard aircraft.

 Discover the Stories and History of the Canadian Harvard Aircraft Association